Basic Search Essentials

 Sometimes you'll only want results that include an exact phrase.
 In this case, simply put quotation marks around your search terms, "public improvement and assessment proceedings".

-Phrase searches are particularly effective if you're searching for proper names ("Bob Filner"), quotes ("we've got a lot of work to do"), or other famous phrases ("America’s Finest City").
+Phrase searches are particularly effective if you're searching for proper names ("San Diego"), quotes ("we've got a lot of work to do"), or other famous phrases ("America’s Finest City").

 If your search term has more than one meaning (bass, for example, could refer to fishing or music) you can focus your search by putting a minus sign ("-") in front of words related to the meaning you want to avoid.